Personal Injury Default

 Sometimes in handling a personal injury action, a default judgment is the way to go.
 A default judgment means that you get a judgment against the defendant.
 For that to happen, there must be proper service of the suit papers.
 Also the required response time must have expired.
 Finally the defendant must not have timely answered or otherwise responded to the suit papers that were served.

-Personal Injury Default With Substituted Service
+Personal Injury Default with Substituted Service

 That most often happens in cases of substituted service.
 Substituted service means that you did not serve the defendant in person.
 Instead the person served was a substitute.
 That substitute may be a family member who lives at the home of the defendant.
 Or the substitute may be what is called a “statutory agent”.
 Statutory agents are the Commissioner of Motor Vehicles and/or the Secretary of State.